Lakera Guard Guardrails

 4. L4 - Paranoid, higher false positives but very few false negatives, if any.
 This is our default confidence threshold.

-Setting a detector to a threshold level in the policy means that the detector will flag whenever it has that level of confidence, or higher, that the screened contents contain a threat of that type.
+Setting a guardrail to a threshold level in the policy means that the detector will flag whenever it has that level of confidence, or higher, that the screened contents contain a threat of that type.

 Note that the threshold levels fine-tune the required confidence of the detector, not the severity of the threat.